 The controls of the 228 system are conveniently located on the front panel along with the measurement display.
 The measured wavelength and power, maximum and minimum values, and total drift over time are reported in a variety of formats.

 The measurement information can also be sent to a PC using a library of SCPI commands via standard USB or Ethernet interface, or an optional GPIB interface.

-The rugged design of the 228 Multi-Wavelength Meter provides long-term reliable operation, backed by a five-year warranty on all parts and labor.
+The rugged design of the 228 Optical Wavelength Meter provides long-term reliable operation, backed by a five-year warranty on all parts and labor.
 This results in less downtime and the lowest cost of ownership available.